minchopm/timeout-scheduler/README.md

 ### The Solution

-`@artesoft/timeout-scheduler` solves this by intercepting `setTimeout` and providing a priority-aware task queue.
+`@artesoft/timeout-scheduler` solves this by intercepting `setTimeout` calls and managing them through a powerful, configurable scheduling engine.
+It introduces a strategy-based approach to performance:

--   **High-priority tasks** (e.g., UI updates) are processed smoothly using `requestAnimationFrame`, ensuring your application remains responsive.
--   **Low-priority tasks** (e.g., logging, non-essential data processing) are deferred to `requestIdleCallback`, allowing the browser to execute them during periods of inactivity, guaranteeing zero impact on performance.
+-   **`'throughput'` Strategy (Default):** For maximum raw speed, it uses a highly-optimized `requestAnimationFrame` loop to process tasks when the tab is active.
+This is ideal for applications running a high volume of small, fast-repeating tasks.
+-   **`'responsiveness'` Strategy:** For guaranteed UI smoothness, it leverages the modern `scheduler.postTask` API whenever available.
+This cooperative scheduler ensures that long-running tasks yield to the browser, preventing user input from being blocked.

+In both strategies, the scheduler intelligently switches to the most efficient background-processing method when the tab is hidden, ensuring tasks are completed without wasting resources.

 ## Features

--   **Prevents UI Freezing:** Batches `setTimeout` callbacks to run smoothly over time.
+-   **✅ Prevents UI Freezing:** Batches `setTimeout` callbacks to run smoothly over time.
--   **🚀 Cooperative Scheduling:** Uses `requestIdleCallback` for low-priority tasks to run work only when the browser is idle.
--   **Task Prioritization:** A new `scheduleTask` API lets you distinguish between `'user-visible'` and `'background'` work.
+-   **🚀 Configurable Scheduling Strategy:** Choose between `'throughput'` (default) for speed or `'responsiveness'` for a guaranteed non-blocking UI.
+-   **Modern API Integration:** Uses `scheduler.postTask` for best-in-class cooperative scheduling in `'responsiveness'` mode or in the background.
+-   **Intelligent Background Handling:** Automatically switches to the most efficient strategy (`scheduler.postTask` or `setTimeout`) when the tab is not visible.
--   **Dynamic Performance Tuning:** Automatically adjusts how many tasks run per frame based on main thread performance.
+-   **Dynamic Performance Tuning:** In `rAF` mode, automatically adjusts how many tasks run per frame based on main thread performance.
 -   **Drop-in Replacement:** The `overrideTimeouts()` method works without refactoring your existing `setTimeout` calls.
 -   **Graceful Shutdown:** Pending tasks are never lost and are rescheduled with native `setTimeout` on cleanup.
--   **Highly Configurable:** Fine-tune the scheduling behavior, enable dynamic budgeting, and turn on logging.
+-   **Highly Configurable:** Fine-tune `rAF` behavior, enable dynamic budgeting, and turn on logging.
 -   **Framework-Agnostic:** Works with any frontend framework or vanilla JavaScript.

 ## Installation